dear6730/cp630-project/project_report.md

 The IMAD application is well-layered, following the separation of concerns design pattern.
 The persistence layer (`imad-ejb`, `jpa`), business logic (`imad-ejb`, `business`), web services (`imad-rs`), and web interface (`imad-web`) are all packageable as `imad-app` wrapper.

-We used maven to manage the build process and to make it easy to deploy the package to any J2EE application, not just this project.
+We used maven to manage the build process and to make it easy to deploy the package to any JEE application, not just this project.

 The UI is also prepared for a production-ready environment (see **R8 Overview**) using `npm`.